qgis/QGIS-Documentation/source/docs/training_manual/basic_map/symbology.rst

 * Give the :guilabel:`roads` layer an extra symbol layer (using the method for adding symbol layers demonstrated above).
-* Give the base line a :guilabel:`Pen width` of :kbd:`0.3`, a white color and select :guilabel:`Dashed Line` from the :guilabel:`Pen Style` dropdown.
+* Give the base line a :guilabel:`Stroke width` of :kbd:`2` and a black color
-* Give the new, uppermost layer a thickness of :kbd:`1.3` and ensure that it is a :guilabel:`Solid Line`.
+* Give the new, uppermost layer a thickness of :kbd:`1.5` and a white color.

 You'll notice that this happens:

 .. image:: img/bad_roads_symbology.png
    :align: center

-Well that's not what we want at all!
+Well, roads have now a *street* like symbology, but you see that lines are overlapping each others at each cross.
+That's not what we want at all!

 To prevent this from happening, you can sort the symbol levels and thereby control the order in which the different symbol layers are rendered.